robocomp/robocomp-shadow/insect/controller/README.md

-# segmentation_test
+# controller
 Intro to component here

 ## Configuration parameters
-As any other component, *segmentation_test* needs a configuration file to start.
+As any other component, *controller* needs a configuration file to start.
 In
 ```
 etc/config
 ```